jfhector/cheat-sheets/support_issues_and_bugs/aria/aria-describedby.md

 # aria-describedby support and bugs

+## High-level support note

+Generally speaking, the following conditions must be met to ensure screen readers will read the aria-describedby text:

+* The element must have a semantic role.
+Most screen readers will not read aria-describedby text on <span> or <div> elements.
+* In many cases, the item must be a naturally focusable element (e.g. links, buttons, form elements).
+* The likelihood of the aria-describedby being supported is better in the case of items that typically can have accessible names such as images and tables.
+Elements like paragraphs, headings, list items, lists, and so on typically are just considered text strings rather than items with accessible names, so most screen readers don't support aria-describedby on them.

+Deque WAS course Nov 2019

 ## Issue: Not supported on `fieldset` and `legend`

 Attaching aria-describedby to `<fieldset>` or `<legend>` is not supported in many screen readers.